Graduate Assistantships

 The timeline for the coordinated GA hiring process is:

-- February: Admitted students will receive access to the Hire-a-Niner web portal upon admission and will be able to search for GA postings.
-Apply to postings in the coordinated hiring process by Feb.
-28.
+• February: Admitted students will receive access to the Hire-a-Niner web portal upon admission and will be able to search for GA postings.

 Please note: The positions listed above are anticipated, but not guaranteed.
 This is presented for informational purposes only.
 Hiring offices will make all decisions related to GA posting and employment.
 In the past, multiple offices in Student Affairs and Academic Affairs have hired graduate assistants from the master’s program in higher education.